evincing/evincing/README.md

-# 👋 Hi there, I'm Jace!
+# 👋 Hi there, I'm Jade!

 ---